 Apart from taking a long time to decompose, plastic bottles also contain chemicals like phthalates and BPA that can leach into the soil and contaminate our natural underground water resources.
 There’s also the carbon footprint of transporting bottles from bottling plants to be considered.

 Additionally, BPA from a plastic water bottle may also leach into the water itself.
 This has been linked to several health concerns in humans, such as obesity, and diabetes.
 It’s also implicated as a potential carcinogen.

 Apart from the ethical and environmental impacts of bottled water, there’s also the fact that it’s a recurrent cost.
 It is estimated that approximately $16 billion is spent on bottled water in the U.S alone.
 Households that rely on bottled water spend a sizable amount of their earnings on buying them each year, and that’s not taking into account that some water brands are more expensive than others.

-Water from an underground or a public water supply contains contaminants that need to be eliminated before the water is save to drink.
+Water from an underground or a public water supply can contain harmful contaminants that need to be eliminated before the water is safe to drink.
 Water filtration helps clear the physical and chemical particles in water that are harmful to humans.

 Thankfully, most cities get a water supply that is already municipally treated and regulated to an extent to make the water fit distribution.
 Even so, there can be particles that manage to escape this treatment.
 That is why home water filters are a must.

 For instance, if you have a reverse osmosis filtration system installed, it can help you remove 99% of impurities and dissolved solids from the water, including tiny particles that may have passed through municipal treatment.